What New Furnace Efficiency Standards Mean for You in 2023

 • Save Americans $1.9 billion annually.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit annually.

-Starting in 2029, the proposed rule would require all new gas furnaces to be 95 AFUE.
-This means furnaces would transform nearly all the gas they use into heat.
+Starting in 2029, the updated rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would convert nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces